erangalds/t-sqlalchemy/02-getting-started-with-sqlalchemy-orm/06-relationships-with-orm.md

 ### 1. `joinedload`

-`joinedload` fetches all related data in a single SQL query by performing an `OUTER JOIN` on the related tables.2
+`joinedload` fetches all related data in a single SQL query by performing an `OUTER JOIN` on the related tables.

 How it works: